deephaven/deephaven-core/demo/web/src/main/notebooks/B. Data science, ML, & AI/B2 NumPy and Deephaven.md

     - `outputs`: A list of `learn.Output` objects.
 Right now, our `model_func` returns nothing, so this is `None`.
 This will not be `None` in the next code block.
     - `batch_size`: The maximum number of rows that `deephaven.learn` will grab from a table at once.

 There are 1000 rows in `data_table`.
-We've specified a `batch_size` of 101 to demonstrate that the `deephaven2.learn` will take _**up to**_ `batch_size` rows at once.
+We've specified a `batch_size` of 101 to demonstrate that the `deephaven.learn` will take _**up to**_ `batch_size` rows at once.
 The first nine times data is taken from the table, 101 rows are used.
 The last time it's called, only 91 rows remain in the table, so 91 are used.
 This is an important concept that plays a critical role for real-time applications, as we'll demonstrate later on.
 \
 \
-## Quantize the signal with deephaven2.learn
+## Quantize the signal with deephaven.learn

 We previously "quantized" the signal by rounding each value to the nearest integer.
 It was a very poor attempt to smooth the noise out of the data.
-This time, let's properly quantize the data by quantizing segments at a time using `deephaven2.learn`.
+This time, let's properly quantize the data by quantizing segments at a time using `deephaven.learn`.
 We can reuse the `table_to_numpy_double` function we just made.
 This time around, we'll have to use a function that defines how data is placed from a NumPy array back into a table.

 ```python
 def numpy_to_table(data, index):